testillano/h2agent/README.md

   By default connections are performed when adding client endpoints.
   This option configures remote addresses to be connected on demand.

+[--traffic-client-worker-threads <threads>]
+  Number of traffic client worker threads per endpoint; defaults to 1.
+  Each worker creates its own HTTP/2 connection to the endpoint.
+  Requests are dispatched round-robin (sequence % threads) across workers, parallelizing response processing (transforms, JsonConstraint, etc.) while a single timer drives the configured RPS rate.

 [-V|--version]
   Program version.